keipes/cik-lookup/README.md

 /cache/_cme.gc
 ...
 ```
 The grams are stored as serialized Protobuf messages.
-Splitting the cache by gram allows the search to load only those grams which were present in the query.
-In this case only `/cache/_\..gc` and `/cache/_com.gc` would have been loaded.
+Only those cache files which match grams found in the query will be loaded.
+In this example that would be `/cache/_\..gc` and `/cache/_com.gc`.